carbon-language/carbon-lang/docs/design/README.md

 constructs in other languages, such as Swift.
 The `match` keyword is followed by an expression in parentheses, whose value is matched against the `case` declarations, each of which contains a [refutable pattern](#refutable-patterns), in order.
+The refutable pattern may optionally be folloed by an `if` expression, which may use the names from bindings in the pattern.

 The code for the first matching `case` is executed.
 An optional `default` code block may be placed after the `case` declarations, it will be executed if none of the `case` declarations match.

 An example `match` is: